orbeon/orbeon-forms-doc/installation/logging.md

 ## Reducing the amount of logging

 By default, Orbeon Forms logs quite a lot of information at the `info` level.
 In case this is too much, you can set the level to `warning` or even `error`.
+Similarly, for debugging, you can set the level to the more verbose `debug`.

 Log4j 2.x (`WEB-INF/resources/config/log4j2.xml`):